skipster1337/brswitch/README.md

 - Rename the newly downloaded `Brick Rigs` folder to the respective `br_<branch>` that you just downloaded.
 - Rename `appmanifest_552100.acf` to `br_<branch>.acf`.

 If done correctly, your folder structure should look something like this:

 `steamapps\common`:

 ```
 📂 br_legacy
 📂 br_stable
 ```

 `steamapps`:

 ```
 📄 br_legacy.acf
 📄 br_stable.acf
 ```

 ### Done, brswitch should be ready to use now!
 Quit Steam, open brswitch and try switching branches.

 If configured correctly, brswitch should succeed in switching the Stable and Legacy branches installed side-by-side.

 # Removal

 If you have decided to remove brswitch, you can easily do so by deleting the program from where you placed it, removing the `brswitch.conf` configuration file from your user folder, and finally, renaming your folders and `.appmanifest`s or backing up your Brick Rigs mods and reinstalling.
 Sorry if brswitch brought you trouble.

 # Manual building

-If you are dubious and want to compile the .exe yourself, all you need to do is download the repository and follow these steps:
+If you feel dubious and want to compile the .exe yourself, all you need to do is download the repository and follow these steps:

 - Install Python
 - Install PyInstaller using pip: `pip install pyinstaller`